 - there are fleas in the property because they didn’t treat their pet.

 If the renter was responsible for the problem, they should fix it.
-If they don’t, the rental provider may order them to, using the Notice for breach of duty to renter/s of rented premises.
+If they don’t, the rental provider may order them to, using a Notice of breach of duty to renter of rented premises (Word, 88KB).

 Rental provider responsibility